List of dinosaurs of the Morrison Formation: Fauna comparisons

-The fauna of the Morrison Formation is similar to the ones found in the coeval rocks of the Tendaguru and Lourinhã formations from Tanzania and Portugal respectively, mostly with the second.
-Some genera are shared between the Morrison and Lourinhã, such as Torvosaurus, Ceratosaurus, Stegosaurus, Dryosaurus, and Allosaurus.
+The fauna of the Morrison Formation is similar to the ones found in the coeval rocks of the Tendaguru Formation from Tanzania and Lourinhã and Alcobaça Formation from Portugal respectively.
+Some genera are shared between the Morrison and the Portuguese formations (Lourinhã and Alcobaça Formation), such as Torvosaurus, Ceratosaurus, Stegosaurus, and Allosaurus.

-In sum, Morrison Formation has 37 valid genera of dinosaurs.

 Ornithischians

 The herbivorous ornithischian dinosaurs were diverse but not as common as sauropods in the Morrison.
 Fruitadens, previously known as the "Fruita Echinodon", was a heterodontosaurid.
-Stegosaurs included Hesperosaurus mjosi, Stegosaurus (S. ungulatus and S. stenops), and Alcovasaurus longispinus.
+Stegosaurs included Hesperosaurus mjosi, Stegosaurus (S. ungulatus and S. stenops), Alcovasaurus longispinus and possibly Miragaia longicollum.
 Ankylosaurs were unknown in the formation until the 1990s.
 Two have been named: Gargoyleosaurus parkpinorum and Mymoorapelta maysi.
 Small neornithischians included Nanosaurus agilis, Enigmacursor mollyborthwickae, Laosaurus (L. celer and L. gracilis), Drinker nisti, Othnielia rex, and Othnielosaurus consors (the last three of which are now considered synonymous with Nanosaurus).
 Ornithopods were represented by Dryosaurus (D. altus and D. elderae), Uteodon aphanoecetes, which is currently known only from Dinosaur National Monument, and the larger, more common Camptosaurus dispar.
 All of the aforementioned ornithopod genera were early iguanodonts, the group that gave rise to the duck-billed dinosaurs.